FROM ALLOWED CONDITIONALLY

 Certain items are considered hazardous and, by federal law, are prohibited from all Delta flights.
-Check here, before you try to check it.
+Check here, before you try to check it or carry it on.
 Keep in mind, this is not a comprehensive list.
-Visit the Transportation Security Administration (TSA) website for the most current list of what can and cannot be transported on passenger aircraft.
+Visit the TSA’s What Can I Bring and/or the FAA’s Pack Safe for the most current list of what can and cannot be transported on passenger aircraft.

 Alcohol or liquor purchased after going through the security checkpoint are allowed onboard as checked or carry-on baggage, as long as it adheres to these guidelines: